yunusovbekir/django-image-compressor/README.md

 # Django Image Compressor

 Django Image Compressor is a tool to compress your images.
 Easy to plug-in and easy to use.
+The tool compresses the uploaded image before saving data to db.

 ### Installation